Jondalar/plex/README.md

 NOTE: It *must* be the full version name (i.e. 0.9.9.8.436-8abe5c0) replace with the version you desire in the command above

+Example for my yaVDR installation:

+docker run -d --net="host" --name="plex" -v /usr/local/docker-configs:/config -v /srv/vdr/video.00/AVIs:/data -v /srv/vdr/video.00/Filme:/recordings -v /etc/localtime:/etc/localtime:ro -p 32400:32400 jondalar/plexvdr

 After install go to:

 http://server:32400/web/index.html#!/dashboard and login with your myPlex credentials

 ## A note to docker-images for the VDR community: ##

-Once the docker image has been been build with "run", you only need to start/stop/restart it with "docker start" e.g. It will keep the parameters
+Once the docker container has started with "run", you only need to start/stop/restart it with "docker start" e.g. It will keep the parameters
 Install something like dockerui in case you want to have a little comfort.

-I will provide a startup script for this and some more stuff (sabznzbplus, sickbeard, couchpotatoe, handbrake-conversion, iStreamdev,...) once this is running well.